finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_inlined_properties_design_to_sql**
 > str put_inlined_properties_design_to_sql(inlined_property_design)

-[EXPERIMENTAL] PutInlinedPropertiesDesignToSql: Generates inlined properties SQL from a structured design
+[EXPERIMENTAL] PutInlinedPropertiesDesignToSql: Makes inlined properties SQL from a design object

-Inlined properties Designer specification to generate SQL from
+Generates inlined properties SQL from a structured design  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example